astropy/photutils/docs/psf.rst

 single model to fit the 300 stars simultaneously, then the optimization algorithm will have to search for the solution in a 900-dimensional space, which is computationally expensive and error-prone.
-Reducing the stars in groups effectively reduces the dimension of the parameter space, which facilitates the optimization process.
+Reducing the number of stars in groups effectively reduces the dimension of the parameter space, which facilitates the optimization process.
 For more details see :ref:`psf-grouping`.

 The local background around each source can optionally be subtracted using the ``localbkg_estimator`` keyword.
 This keyword accepts a `~photutils.background.LocalBackground` instance that estimates the local statistics in a circular annulus aperture centered on each source.
-The size of the annulus and the statistic can be configured in `~photutils.background.LocalBackground`.
+The size of the annulus and the statistic function can be configured in `~photutils.background.LocalBackground`.

 The next step is to fit the sources and/or groups.
 This